Avenger Field: Women Airforce Service Pilots

 Classes entered the WASP program at Avenger Field in monthly intervals.
 A total of 18 classes completed training: 8 in 1943 and 10 in 1944.
 Of the 25,000 women who applied for flight training, 1,830 were accepted, and of those, 1,074 received their wings.
 Training for women pilots paralleled but did not duplicate that given the men.
 Because the women were expected to go into ferrying, emphasis was placed on cross-country flying.
-Gunnery and formation flight training were omitted.
+Gunnery and formation flight training was omitted.

 The first course was four months long.
 Although the hours were flexible and varied according to previous training, 115 flying hours were generally called for in addition to 180 hours of ground instruction.
 As the experience level of the trainees declined, the course was expanded and revised.
 By the end of 1943, the length had been extended to 27 weeks and the flying hours to 210.
-Few curricular changes were made in 1944; the main one increased training from 27 to 30 weeks.
+Few curricular changes were made in 1944; the main one was increased training from 27 to 30 weeks.

 The WASPs were employed under the Civil Service program.
 It was always assumed they would become part of the Army when a proper place within the military organization could be found for them.
 In fact, bills were introduced in Congress to give them military rank, but even with General Arnold's support, all efforts failed to absorb the WASPs into the military.

 Avenger Field remained a WASP training base until being disbanded in December 1944.
 1,074 women pilots were trained at the facility including 37 that gave their lives in the service of their country.
-On December 20 the Army Air Forces disbanded the WASP program and the WASPs returned to civilian life with no veterans' benefits.
+On 20 December the Army Air Forces disbanded the WASP program and the WASPs returned to civilian life with no veterans' benefits.
 In 1977 Congress finally granted benefits to the 850 remaining WASPs.

 At the end of the war the military decided the field was not needed and turned it over to the local government for civil use.

 The first airline flights were on Pioneer in 1947; successor Continental's DC-3s stopped there until 1958–59.